surveysolutions/docs/content/release-notes/version-19-02/index.md

 This helps interviewers navigate through the questionnaire, especially when the validation check utilizes answers from different sections.

-Read more about the section functions in the following [article](/questionnaire-designer/components/questionnaire-hyperlinks/).
+Read more about the hyperlinks in the following [article](/questionnaire-designer/components/questionnaire-hyperlinks/).

 ## Audio audit